sarthak-chakraborty/CausIL/README.md

 ## Data
 We are sharing the synthetic data, generated based on the above steps.
-The link to download data can be found at [link](https://www.dropbox.com/s/v39odzhb5livmhg/CameraReady-Data.zip?dl=0)
+The link to download data can be found at this [link](https://www.dropbox.com/s/v39odzhb5livmhg/CameraReady-Data.zip?dl=0).

 ## Implementation Steps